ebmdatalab/bennettbot/DEPLOY.md

 $ dokku storage:mount bennettbot /home/ebmbot/:/home/ebmbot
 ```

-Add the ebmbot user's key to any servers that it requires acces to
+Add the ebmbot user's key to any servers that it requires access to
 (i.e. any jobs that run `fab` commands).

 ### Configure app environment variables